Tag Archive for: fertilize

 Do as little as possible.

-June is a very stressful time of year for plants because it is very hot and dry.
+June is a very stressful time of year for plants because it is very hot and dry so it makes sense to heatproof your garden.
 Both of these conditions make it hard on plants.
 In fact, June is the hardest time of year for most plants.

 In other words, don’t add new plants, do unneeded pruning, or fertilize.